 A Complete Guide To Warehouse Safety – Volume I – Back To Basics

 You hear about it on the news, you read about it in trade mags and articles and you work about it every day – workplace safety.
-It’s the latest buzz word in the media, but what does it mean and how do you begin the process of making sure you have a safe place to work?
-Well my friends, we are about to embark on a journey down the Green Brick Road for Safety and will show what goes into completing a Job safety analysis to identify potential safety hazards.
-A job safety analysis is usually completed by someone trained in the field of safety but there is no reason, whether you’re a manager, supervisor or employee, you shouldn’t be familiar with the process as an extra set of eyes is always appreciated when it comes to safety.
+It’s the latest buzzword in the media, but what does it mean and how do you begin the process of making sure you have a safe place to work?
+Well, my friends, we are about to embark on a journey down the Green Brick Road for Safety and will show what goes into completing a Job safety analysis to identify potential safety hazards.
+A job safety analysis is usually completed by someone trained in the field of safety but there is no reason, whether you’re a manager, supervisor, or employee, you shouldn’t be familiar with the process as an extra set of eyes is always appreciated when it comes to safety.

 Grab your pad and pen and let’s begin our walk around the warehouse.
 The analysis starts as we watch and observe each movement and action an employee takes as they complete their assigned daily tasks.
 We are looking for any potential safety hazard that may occur during that action and movement.
 So what is a safety hazard?
-It is any source of potential damage, harm or adverse health effects on a person under certain conditions at work.
-Some are obvious like a open hole in the floor that someone can fall through and some may take time to show their effects like repetitive motions.
+It is any source of potential damage, harm, or adverse health effects on a person under certain conditions at work.
+Some are obvious like an open hole in the floor that someone can fall through and some may take time to show their effects like repetitive motions.

 Forklifts unfortunately account for a large percentage of warehouse accidents and also cause at least 100 deaths a year in this country.
-So we begin our observations in the dock area where the most action occurs as items are delivered, shipped, cross-docked and put away.
+So we begin our observations in the dock area where the most action occurs as items are delivered, shipped, cross-docked, and put away.
 The main issues here involve forklifts being driven off the loading dock, forklifts striking or pinning employees, and products falling onto employees.
-These incidents are related to the following hazards; slick or wet floors (rain water, other liquid spills, ice) that is not cleaned up immediately.
-Improper use of forklifts, including excessive speeds, not honking horn coming out of trailers or at blind intersections, trailers pulling out of dock while unloading is still in process, not paying attention while driving, improper stacking of product, use of broken wooden pallets, forks left raised in air while moving product.
+These incidents are related to the following hazards; slick or wet floors (rainwater, other liquid spills, ice) that is not cleaned up immediately.
+Improper use of forklifts, including excessive speeds, not honking horns coming out of trailers or at blind intersections, trailers pulling out of dock while unloading is still in process, not paying attention while driving, improper stacking of product, use of broken wooden pallets, forks left raised in air while moving product.

 warehouse1

-As employees manually move product again observe, are they over reaching to grab an item?(strains) Are they off-balance or have incorrect posture while they lift? (back strains) Exhibiting other poor ergonomics like improper lifting, bending, or twisting torso for long periods of time.
-In addition to the above as employees reach and move product Is there any moving machinery parts or conveyor belts in close proximity to them?
+As employees manually move products again observe, are they overreaching to grab an item? (strains) Are they off-balance or have incorrect posture while they lift? (back strains) Exhibiting other poor ergonomics like improper lifting, bending, or twisting torso over long periods of time.
+In addition to the above as employees reach and move products Is there any moving machinery parts or conveyor belts in close proximity to them?

-Any piece of equipment, machinery or conveyor system that is operated by or near working employees, needs to be checked for pinch points, inadequate or lack of guards from flywheels, gears, shafts, pulleys, keyways, belts, sprocket chains and any other moving parts.
-For the equipment that requires to be fed by hand, oiled, adjusted or requires maintenance, make sure employees know and understand LOTO procedures, (Lock Out and Tag Out) before performing any of those tasks.
+Any piece of equipment, machinery, or conveyor system that is operated by or near working employees, needs to be checked for pinch points, inadequate or lack of guards from flywheels, gears, shafts, pulleys, keyways, belts, sprocket chains, and any other moving parts.
+For the equipment that requires to be fed by hand, oiled, adjusted, or requires maintenance, make sure employees know and understand LOTO procedures, (Lock Out and Tag Out) before performing any of those tasks.

 highextinguisher